Project case study

 The strongest product idea in this project is the move from document-centric risk management to data-centric risk management.

 A document is useful as an output, but it is a weak system of record.
-A database-backed application can make the underlying risk information easier to maintain, search, reuse, and report on.
+A database-backed application can make the underlying risk information easier to maintain, search, reuse, review, and report on.

 The product value is not simply that users can type hazards into a web form.
-The value is that risk information becomes structured:
+The value is that risk information becomes structured.

 That is the shift from administration to product design.